What is the SightLogix Outdoor Video System?

 How do I classify an alarm if it’s detected so far away?

 SightSensors use thermal imagers and internal video analytics to detect intruders, and present a very clear thermal image, day and night.
-For up-close alarm assessment in color, the SightTracker automatically steers and zooms a PTZ camera onto the target.
+For up-close alarm assessment in color when using all-thermal SightSensors, the SightTracker automatically steers and zooms a PTZ camera onto the target.
+For SightSensor HD, high-definition color is presented along with black and white thermal (SightSensor HD also works with the SightTracker to steer PTZs.)
 This provides detection and video verification in a single system.

 What distances can the SightSensor detect a human intruder?